mulshankar/CarND-Path-Planning-Project/README.md

 ## Trajectory Generation Overview

 The overall control architecture of a self-driving car is shown below.
 The key 4 elements - Perception, Localization, Control and Path-Planning.
 Individual modules of the behavior planner are highlighted within the blue box along with information flow.
 The focus of this project is on planning a trajectory for the car to traverse that is ideal in terms of speed, acceleration and jerk.
-The trajectory planner takes information from the localization module, prediction module and behavior planner modules.
+The trajectory planner takes information from the localization module, prediction module and behavior planner modules and transfers its output to the motion control module.

 ![alt text][image1]